NexusSocial/nexus-protocol/README.md

 # Nexus Protocol

-An open source federated messaging protocol.
+An open source federated messaging protocol, with a focus on encryption, self-soverign identity, privacy, and ability to migrate homeservers.

-We believe that this social protocol is the first step to enable a new generation of federated applications, with users able to change homeservers, cryptographic keys, and applications while bringing their friends and data with them.

-It was also designed so that users have privacy and most importantly, the ability to change their homeservers and their cryptographic keys.

-Because the messages are just arbitrary JSON payloads, it should be general enough to be used for basically anything.
-They could be information about the user's current lobby and how to connect, their current user bio, their avatar, direct messsages - ultimately its entirely dependent on what you as a game developer want to support.
-You can even tell users "hey, talk to me using this other entirely different protocol that is specific to my game", using the Nexus protocol merely to coordinate that handoff (likely to be very common when joining a multiplayer lobby, for example).
+Messages are arbitrary payloads - they can be arbitrary information.
+Common use cases include user's current social VR lobby, their current user bio, their avatar, direct messsages, microblogging - its up to what you as a developer want to support.

+You can even tell users "hey, talk to me using this other entirely different protocol that is specific to my game", using the Nexus protocol merely to coordinate that handoff (likely to be very common when joining a multiplayer lobby in video games, for example).
-We will separately provide a set of JSON schemas useful for Social VR games, that you may choose to use to improve your game's interoperability with other games.
-Use what you want, discard what you dont.

 ## Why use this over a centralized system?

-We believe that developers are well intentioned, but often make decisions that hurt users and communities.
-Games often run out of money and shutdown (EchoVR), impose bad policies (VRChat's EAC), or just never become popular due to the powerful impact of network effects inhibiting adoption.
+Apps and games often run out of money and shutdown, or just never become popular due to the powerful impact of network effects inhibiting adoption.

-By using a federated system instead of a centralized one, users can self-host their own servers (reducing costs for developers), can migrate *away* from games with bad policies (IF those games have open source protocols and clients), and seamlessly engage in social interactions across different games.
-The interoperability will lead to a dilution of the aforementioned network effects, helping smaller indie or open source games, and also improve users ability to migrate between ecosystems.
+By using a federated system instead of a centralized one, users can self-host servers (reducing costs for developers), access new apps with low friction, and seamlessly engage in social interactions across different apps.
+The interoperability will lead to a dilution of the aforementioned network effects, helping smaller indie or open source games and apps, and also improve users ability to migrate between ecosystems.

 ## Feature List

-The basic features in the MVP are:
+The basic features in Nexus are:
-* Create an account/identity
+* Create an account/identity that you can prove you own
-* Add friends (if you know their homeserver or they send you a link to their profile)
-* Remove friends
-* Send messages to friends (push based messaging)
-* Add additional public keys as well as remove old ones
+* Migrate identity to new keys and new hosts
-* Change your homeserver
+* Migrate your homeserver
-* Modify your public keys (need at least one to sign messages or allow receiving encrypted messages)

-Some features probably not in the MVP but that we definitely want for the final
-version:
-* Query for friends last known status (pull based messaging)
+* Automatically listen for homeserver migrations of people you know
-* Send messages to "the public" or "all friends"
+* Send and receive messages to others
-* All messages should be signed if the user has public keys
-* Send an encrypted "private message" which means a message that only a particular user can read
-* Homeservers can store some data for users, which acts as metadata about their friends.
-This metadata is bounded by the number of friends the user has, and homeservers can set limits on a user's total number of friends to avoid exceeding storage and network capacities.
+* End-to-end encryption
+* Sign messages

 ### What is not in scope

-* Followers and Followees.
-All relationships between users are bidirectional for simplicity.
 * A concept of "avatars", "lobbies", etc. This information is to be represented by the application-specific schemas for the message payloads.
 We will be providing separate JSON schemas that developers can adopt for ineroperable